 Students can be picked up starting at 5 p.m. and must be picked up by 5:15 p.m.
 ASP pick-up is at the front of KDES and pick-up for student athletes are at the KDES garage.
 Coaches and ASP staff will remain with the students until their parents or legal guardians arrive.
 We ask for all parents or legal guardians to remain in their cars; the coaches or staff will bring out their children.
-For earlier pick up accommodations, please contact Michel Daze.
+For earlier pick-up accommodations, please contact the coordinator of Athletics/ASP.